-From restoring world-famous art and protecting wildlife habitats, to repairing coastal pathways, gifts in wills are used right at the heart of our work.
-October is Free Wills Month, so why not consider leaving a gift in your will and help to look after the places you love.
+From restoring world-famous art to protecting wildlife habitats, gifts in wills are used right at the heart of our work.
+March is Free Wills Month, so why not consider leaving a gift in your will and help look after the places you love.

 Take part in Free Wills Month

 It's Free Wills Month from 1-31 March 2020, giving supporters aged 55 and over the opportunity to have a simple will written or updated for free, using participating solicitors in selected locations across the UK.

 If you need a will or are thinking about updating your existing one, get in touch to arrange your free appointment.
 There's no obligation to leave money to charity in your will, but we hope you might think about supporting the National Trust in this way.
 Please note that spaces are limited and allocated on a first-come, first served basis.

 Why leave money to charity in your will?